Accounting for Small Businesses

 For a more in-depth guide to business taxes, check out this page from the IRS.

 While this technically falls under tracking expenses, we believe it deserves a point of its own.
 If ever your business pays for anything, make sure to get a copy of the receipt.
 For transactions of $75 or less, it’s not necessary, but receipts help make a case for any deductions you plan on making later on.
 Some people tend to take advantage of the expense law but have no evidence to back their case.

 Schedule time to do finances

-Block off time in your calendar every week (the earlier the better) to adhere to your company’s accounting needs.
+Block off a time in your calendar every week (the earlier the better) to adhere to your company’s accounting needs.
 In Google Calendar, you can set an event that will automatically alert you ten minutes before it starts.
 Accounting tends to be one of the duties that entrepreneurs put off until the last minute.
 The sooner you get it out the way, the less stress you’ll feel.

 Use the 3 golden rules of accounting